-- Static point source model fit.
+• Static point source model fit.
 The source is modeled as a static point source.
-There are a total of 3 free parameters ( $\alpha$ , $\delta$ , flux).
-This model is a good description of stars and other unresolved sources. - Centroids.
-Centroids will be computed using an algorithm similar to that employed by SDSS.
-These centroids will be used for adaptive moment and aperture magnitude measurements. - Adaptive moments.
+There are a total of 3 free parameters $(\alpha, \delta, \text{flux})$ .
+This model is a good description of stars and other unresolved sources.

+• Centroids.
+Centroids are currently planned to will be computed using an algorithm similar to that employed by SDSS.
+These centroids will be used for adaptive moment and aperture magnitude measurements.

+• Adaptive moments.
 Adaptive moments will be computed.
-The moments of the PSF realized at the position of the object will be provided as well. - Aperture surface brightness.
+The moments of the PSF realized at the position of the object will be provided as well.

+• Aperture surface brightness.
 Aperture surface brightness will be computed in a variable number of concentric, logarithmically spaced, PSF-homogenized, elliptical apertures.